Regina Red Sox Billet Information

 Thank you for your interest in becoming a host family for one or more of the Regina Red Sox players.

-The Red Sox are thrilled to be a part of the Regina community and excited about the upcoming season in the WCBL league.
-The standard of behavior we expect from our players is high, and you as the host family have the authority to demand a standard that could be expected by any prudent parent.
+The Red Sox’s are thrilled to be a part of the Regina community and excited about the upcoming season in the WCBL league.
+The standard of behaviour we expect from our players is high, and you as the host family have the authority to demand a standard that could be expected by any prudent parent.
 The Regina Red Sox season runs from late May until mid-August.
-Accordingly, host families are required for non-Regina players beginning around May 21st.
-Players will be leaving at the end of the Red Sox season, which is approximately August 17.
+Accordingly, host families are required for non-Regina players near the end of May.
+Players will be leaving at the end of the Red Sox season which is approximately August 17.

-As you may have noticed from the website, a number of the Red Sox players are currently playing at universities and colleges all over North America.
-These players share one thing in common, they are combining the pursuit of their dreams in baseball with a commitment to completing their academic goals as well.
-This requires dedication and commitment, and you will find that this drive translates into college players that are admirable young men.
+As you may have noticed from the website a number of the Red Sox players are currently playing at universities and colleges all over North America.
+These players share one thing in common, they are combining the pursuit of their dreams in baseball with a commitment to completing their academic goals.
+This requires dedication and commitment and you will find that this drive translates into college players that are admirable young men.
 They are polite, respectful and grateful.
-The Red Sox play approximately 56 games in 90 days, half of these on the road.

-You will be compensated $550 per month and provided with game tickets to all Red Sox home games.
-If there are any budding baseball stars in the family, Red Sox players also serve as excellent mentors and coaches for some informal instruction in the backyard.
+- You will be compensated $550 per month and provided with game tickets to the regular season & play off home games.
+If there are any budding baseball stars in the family, Red Sox players also serve as excellent mentors and coaches for some informal instruction in the back yard.
 Any host family preferring to donate their hospitality for the short summer season, will receive our sincere gratitude.

 We hope this information will help to make the billeting of a player an enjoyable experience, and again thank you for your assistance.